Why We Made Aelira Open Source (And Why That Matters for Universities)

 With closed-source tools, you're stuck filing feature requests and waiting months (or years).
 With Aelira, your IT team can make changes immediately.

-✅ Keep Modifications Private
+✅ Keep CLI Modifications Private

 ✅ Deploy On Your Own Servers